 From 2003 to 2008, Steven Cohen and his partner, Elu Kieser, were associated artists of the Ballet Atlantique/Régine Chopinot in La Rochelle, France.

 His works as a visual artist have been regularly exhibited around the world since the 1980s.
-The South African National Gallery in Cape Town is currently preparing a retrospective exhibition of his entire work.
+The South African National Gallery in Cape Town is currently preparing a retrospective exhibition of his entire work scheduled for 2024.

 He also runs workshops around the world that question the body as a scenographic object.